List of highest-grossing films in the United States and Canada

 The following is a list of the highest-grossing films in the United States and Canada, a market known as the North American box office or, in the United States film industry, the domestic box office.

-Not adjusted for inflation
+Nominal figures

 This is a list of the highest-grossing films in the U.S. and Canada in US dollars, ranked by lifetime gross.
 This ranking does not adjust for inflation.

 The list also includes the initial gross without adjustments.

-The list also includes the lifetime gross with adjustment for inflation based on the U.S. Consumer Price Index.